No one likes paying over the odds.

 A commercial finance broker’s job is to do the hard work for you, finding the best finance and negotiating the best deal on your behalf.
 We’d say try and get a recommendation for a good one, and make sure they are authorised and regulated by the FCA (Financial Conduct Authority).
 Generally commercial brokers charge for their services – be cautious of paying more than 0.75% of the facility amount.

 BIZL is an online commercial finance broker that compares deals from lenders across the whole of the market.
-It differs from regular commercial finance brokers in that you can apply quickly and easily online in about 15 minutes.
+It differs from regular commercial finance brokers in that you can apply quickly and easily online in 5 minutes.
 48 hours later you’ll get a personalised selection of the best indicative offers from lenders who have reviewed your application and want your business.
-It is also 100% free, compared to the average broker who’ll charge a % fee which can be £000s.

 4. Start early